 I’ve always been interested in people, their life stories and their relationships.
 That’s why I studied psychology at the University of Vienna and started group dynamics training at the ÖGGO.
 I have often sought professional change.
 My many experiences ̶ at a home for the disabled in Italy, as a counsellor at the Grüner Kreis, as a freelance journalist and as an internal communication specialist at a large international company and, finally, on the board of the ÖGGO – put me in contact with a variety of individuals of different cultures.
 I learned that there are as many different ways to lead your life as there are different characters.
 During this time I came to understand that everyone, even if they are not yet aware of it, already has the answers to all their questions inside themselves.
 My goal is to help individual people, couples, and families find the answers they’re looking for.

-Psychotherapist in training under supervision (systemic family therapy, ÖAS)
+Psychotherapist (systemic family therapy, ÖAS)

 Group dynamics training (ÖGGO)